-- Individuals suffering from thrombosis, blood clot, and other cardiovascular diseases should seek the advice of a health care practitioner in your area to ensure safety before undergoing hot stone massage therapy
+Individuals suffering from thrombosis, blood clots, and other cardiovascular diseases should seek the advice of a healthcare practitioner in your area to ensure safety before undergoing hot stone massage therapy.

-Those new to hot stone massage, though are warned about the potential dangers of this technique, as it could raise a person’s blood pressure.
-Therefore, it is not recommended for pregnant and hypertensive women so please tell your therapist if you are, or think you might be, pregnant or have any of the above medical conditions.
+Those new to hot stone massage are warned about the potential dangers of this technique, as it could raise a person’s blood pressure.
+Therefore, it is not recommended for pregnant and hypertensive women, so please tell your therapist if you are, or think you might be, pregnant or have any of the above medical conditions.

 Leave No Stone Unturned …

 After you read this, you may be up to book a hot stone therapy.
-Please keep in mind that there are different variations on the hot stone theme, but all use the same basic equipment: flat stones (usually basalt) that are hot and smooth to the touch.
+Please remember that there are different variations on the hot stone theme, but all use the same essential equipment: flat stones (usually Basalt) that are hot and smooth to the touch.
 Here is a little bit about each of the other stone treatments.

-Known as the original Hot Stone massage, this process was developed by Mary Nelson.
-It includes chakra balancing, clearing, hot stone massage with a specific protocol, spinal layout, neck stones, chakra stones, hand stones toe stones for balancing the elements and may include sage burning.
-This uses basalt stones, marble stones, Petoskey and or jade stones.
-Hot and cold stones may be used.
+Known as the original Hot Stone massage, Mary Nelson developed the protocol and established the stones to use.
+It includes chakra balancing, clearing, hot stone massage with a specific protocol, spinal Layout, neck stones, chakra stones, hand stones toe stones for balancing the elements, and may include sage burning.
+La Stone uses Basalt, marble, Petoskey, or jade stones.
+Depending on the spa and length of service, hot and cold stones are used.
 Find a LaStone Spa.

-With origins in Native American culture, warm and cool smooth stones, lubricated with massage oils, are used to gently massage the body enhancing the level of relaxation and providing relief to tense and aching muscles.
-With Aroma Stone Massage, a customized blending of therapeutic grade essential oils/aromatherapy, used in conjunction with stone massage, creates a deeper level of relaxation.
+With origins in Native American culture, warm and cool smooth stones, lubricated with massage oils, are used to gently massage the body, enhancing relaxation and relieving tense and aching muscles.
+With Aroma Stone Massage, a customized blending of therapeutic grade essential oils/Aromatherapy used in conjunction with stone massage creates a deeper level of relaxation.
 Oils are selected to increase the benefits of your treatment.
 Here’s a good massage oil aromatherapy recipe for sore muscles:

 Thera-Stone or Therapeutic Stone:

-Follows a traditional Hot Stone Massage protocol, but utilizes more hand manipulation and other therapeutic modalities to take the massage to another level.
-Thera-Stone massage may incorporate, stretching, articulation of the joints and trigger point into the service.
-Usually, this service will be a minimum of 90 minutes in order to properly accommodate the therapeutic and hot stone massage.
+It follows a traditional Hot Stone Massage protocol but utilizes more hand manipulation and other therapeutic modalities to take the massage to another level.
+Thera-Stone massage may incorporate stretching, articulation of the joints, and trigger point into the service.
+Usually, this service will take at least 90 minutes to accommodate the therapeutic and hot stone massage.

 Sacred Stone Healing:

-Sacred stone therapy marries the art of stone bodywork with the amazing science of Ayurveda incorporating the healing power of marma point therapy and aromatherapy.
-The stones are not used to replace healing hands but as a powerful adjunct to the massage.
+Sacred stone therapy marries the art of stone bodywork with the astonishing science of Ayurveda, incorporating the healing power of marma point therapy and Aromatherapy.
+The stones are a powerful adjunct to the massage and are not used to replace healing hands.

-Sacred stone therapy is a 75-minute treatment that includes a marma point facial, it is designed to nurture, smooth, warm, nourish and calm.
+Sacred stone therapy is a 75-minute treatment with a marma point facial designed to nurture, smooth, warm, nourish, and calm.
 Warm crystals and stones are laid upon the body in a sequence following the chakra system.

-Heated stones are utilized as compresses on marma points and the chakra systems.
-Clearing, balancing and energizing the physical and subtle bodies.
+Heated stones act as compresses on marma points and the chakra systems.
+Clearing, balancing, and energizing the physical and subtle bodies.

-During deep tissue and flushing, massage therapy is done using a guiding hand to reassure, nurture and stay tuned to the tissue.
+During deep tissue and flushing, massage therapy provides a guiding hand to reassure, nurture and stay tuned to the tissue.

-A shamanic drum acts as vibrational healing that stimulates the energy of the stone and moves out unwanted ethereal debris that may have accumulated in the auric field.
+A shamanic drum acts as vibrational healing that stimulates the stone’s energy and removes unwanted ethereal debris that may have accumulated in the auric field.